 Ratings and reviews

-The reviews online of Actualize are mixed, but mainly positive.
+The reviews online of Actualize are mainly positive.
 They are on SwitchUp’s list of best bootcamps.
 On CourseReport, students enjoyed the community and they felt like the curriculum was well planned.
 It is a little interesting to note that all of the reviews in 2020 were posted on the same date.
-Otherwise, there are not many reviews online of Actualize.
+In 2021, students finishing the cohorts gave high marks and praised the program.

 Alternatives to Actualize